Retire Afloat © 2020

-The internal décor throughout is a grey felt finish with matching carpets & curtains and a cream padded head liner.
+The internal décor is renewed throughout with a grey felt finish with matching carpets & curtains and a cream padded head liner.
 The seating is covered in a contrasting blue fabric.

 Three-quarter doors provide privacy to the 2 aft cabins that have been converted from their original specifications.
 The port side having located in it the electronics management console, a Sunmar marine composting toilet and wash hand basin.
 The starboard side is a wet room with shower, wash hand basin and small urinal with a small holding tank under the floor.

 The Sunmar Marine Composting Toilet has been a great success and works extremely well without any toilet smells.
 It does however require a 12v supply 24/7 to provide power to its evaporator heater and filtered air extract system.

-At just over £2000 it is an expensive item however environmentally with no discharge into the sea it provides convenience and practicality in the management of human waste.
+At just over £2000 it may seem an expensive item however environmentally with no discharge into the sea it provides convenience and practicality in the management of human waste.
 It provides toilet use in marinas and canals without holding tanks and the normal human waste disposal problems.

 GALLEY - Port Hull

-When in marina there is a tank bypass water hose line to allow the connection of the water system directly to the shore side mains water supply avoiding the need to constantly fill the two water tanks by hose.
+When in marina there is a water hose connection point with carbon and particle filters to allow the connection of the water system directly to the shore side mains water supply avoiding the need to constantly fill the two water tanks by hose.
 The water tanks have been fitted with float valves to allow them to fill automatically as needed.
-A collapsible 2 litre kettle for beverages and a Bean to Cup coffee machine produces great coffee with the coffee grinding aroma!
+A collapsible 2 litre kettle for beverages and a Delonghi Bean to Cup coffee machine produces great coffee with the coffee grinding aroma!
 Storage lockers provide space for our provisions, china, cutlery and glassware.

 SERVICES - Starboard Hull

-The starboard hull houses a small freezer, washing machine, work bench and the lockers hold a wide range of engine spares and tools.
+The starboard hull houses a small freezer, washing machine, colour printer, Cold box, work bench and the lockers hold a wide range of engine spares, tools, wine and gin.

-The main battery bank is housed under the old side berth.
+The main battery bank is housed under the old starboard side berth.
 This comprises of 8 x 100 amp Gel leisure batteries.
-This bank is connected to a 5000w 230v Inverter charger.
+This bank is connected to a 4000w 230v Inverter charger.

 Wifi is provided via the Skulker Router.
-This is linked to a Melon wireless directional wifi receiver booster and a Wi-Fi Omni directional receiver.
+This can be linked either to the marina wifi or or our 4G mobile hotspot.
 This is ideal for operating the 32” Smart TV which can provide a full range of tv channels to view.
 It also allows wireless use of the colour printer and the casting of navigation charts, GPS etc. from laptop/notebooks.
-Never get lost with the linked Bluetooth GPS receiver!

 THE OUTSIDE COCKPIT

-The 7 outside lockers contain the 2 Yanmar GM10 diesel engines, a 30ltr Cold box ideal for cold beer, wine, champagne and other drinks.
-These lockers provide space for general storage with 2 being used for the electrical system.
+The 7 outside lockers contain the 2 Yanmar GM10 diesel engines, Mariner 3.5hp outboard, a 30ltr Cold box ideal for cold beer, wine, champagne and other drinks.
+These lockers provide space for our general storage, tool boxes and 2 offshore survival suits.

-The radar gantry carries the radar dome, the wind turbine, VHF Aerial, AIS aerial, wireless security camera and has a bracket for holding the mast when lowered.
+The radar gantry carries the wind turbine, VHF Aerial, AIS aerial, wireless security camera and has a bracket for holding the mast when lowered.
 The davits support the tender and the lifting ropes are secured using clamps.
-Between the arch pillars there is a storage box containing the watermaker and there are 2 additional boxes fitted to the diesel tank covers for ropes, electrical leads and the essential fishing gear!
+Between the arch pillars there is a storage box containing the watermaker and there are 2 additional boxes fitted to the diesel tank covers for ropes, electrical leads and other essential gear!

 The pilot house top has been replaced with a new design allowing a 360 degree view from the steering position.
-Forward opening windows allow ventilation and the roof provides housing for the 2 main solar panels.
+Forward opening windows allow ventilation and the roof provides housing for the solar panel.
 Electronic signal/fog horns and the 2 LCD remote controlled 360 degree search/fog lights are accommodated in the design.

 To provide additional insulation and allow the main sliding hatch to remain open a removable glazed panel has been added above the door allowing you to stand in the main cabin area to observe your surroundings.

 Outside equipment includes 2 telescopic grab poles, emergency steering tiller, spinnaker pole and the mast lowering pole.
-There is a partial sun cover to provide shade/rain protection over the outside seating area.
 There is a zipped cockpit curtain to protect the driving position and electronics displays when not in use.
 A waterproof cover for the cockpit is available for covering the area when boat not in use.

-The electric windlass makes anchor management easy and with it having its own dedicated 120amp battery with solar charging it is always ready to use with the deck mounted foot controls.
+The electric windlass makes anchor management easy and with it having its own dedicated 100 amp battery with solar charging it is always ready to use with the deck mounted foot controls and wireless remote.